Before you file, read over these 10 tips to cover all the angles.

 7. Private Debt Collectors on the Job

-The IRS, as mandated by a 2015 law, will begin to use private debt collectors this year for certain overdue federal tax bills.
-Taxpayers whose tax debts are turned over to the debt collection agencies will receive a letter from the IRS to let them know, and the debt collection agency will send another letter confirming that it is responsible for collecting the debt.
+One relatively new change is that the IRS does now use private debt collectors for certain overdue federal tax bills.
+If your tax debt is turned over to the debt collection agencies, you will receive a letter from the IRS, and the debt collection agency will send another letter confirming that it is responsible for collecting the debt.
 The collection agencies are allowed to identify themselves as IRS contractors and must follow the rules under the Fair Debt Collection Practices Act.
 Any checks should be paid to the U.S. Treasury, not the private debt collection agency.
 If you have an outstanding federal tax bill, consider contacting the IRS to apply for an online payment agreement, to make an offer in compromise or to request a temporary delay in collection.
 It’s often wise to consult a tax professional who has experience with these programs if you’re in this situation.

 8. Your ITINs May Have Expired

 Taxpayers who use an Individual Taxpayer Identification Number (ITIN) may need a new one.
-ITINs expire if not used on a federal tax return at least once every three years.
-And, beginning in 2017, all ITINs issued prior to 2013 will have to be renewed on a rolling renewal schedule.
-For 2019 (for 2020 filing year), ITINs with the middle digits 83, 84, 85, 86 and 87 will automatically expire if not renewed, so if you’re in this situation, submit your application for renewal (Form W-7) and the required documentation now or attach the forms and documentation to your federal tax return.
+ITINs expire if not used on a federal tax return at least once every three years and all ITINs issued prior to 2013 will have to be renewed on a rolling renewal schedule.
+For 2019 (for 2020 filing year), ITINs with the middle digits 83, 84, 85, 86 and 87 will automatically expire if not renewed, so if you’re in this situation, submit your application for renewal (Form W-7) and the required documentation ASAP.
 Filing your tax return without a renewed ITIN or without the renewal application will result in an adjustment to your return as filed.
 The return will be processed, but no refunds will be issued and any exemptions or credits claimed on the return will be denied.
 If tax is owed as a result of these adjustments, interest and penalties may be due.
 Read more about expiring ITINs on the IRS website here.

 10. Choose Your Tax Preparer Wisely